ToC

 However, don’t worry needlessly: 9 in 10 graduates are in employment, and you have our expert tips to help you excel with a great grad CV.

-1. Start by summarising your CV in a personal statement
+1. Put your most hirable strengths in your personal statement

 Computing Graduate CV Personal Statement